zsiki/GeoEasy/doc/step_by_step.rst

 	Backsight selection

-Select both points (231, 11), use Shift and Ctrl keys to select more lines.
+Select both points (231, 11), use Shift or/and Ctrl keys to select more lines.
 If you would like to select all rows, click on the *All* button.

-A weighted average will be calculate for the mean orientation angle, the weight is the distance.
+A weighted average will be calculated for the mean orientation angle, the weights are the distances.
 The calculation results are shown in the *Calculation results* window.

 ::